Pumpkin Seeds Nutrition: Calories, Carbs, Glycemic Index, Fat, Fiber, Vitamins, Minerals & Other Nutrients

 High in Tryptophan

-Pepitas are high in tryptophan, an important amino acid that converts to the neurotransmitters in your brain.
+Pepitas are high in tryptophan, an amino acid that converts to the neurotransmitter serotonin in your brain.
+Serotonin is involved in regulating your mood, appetite, sleep patterns, and many other important functions.

-These great tasting seeds are a beneficial source of minerals and have high levels of magnesium, manganese, phosphorus, iron, copper and zinc.
+These healthy green seeds are a beneficial source of minerals and have high levels of magnesium, manganese, phosphorus, iron, copper and zinc.

-There are also good amounts of potassium, sodium and selenium, particularly in organic pepitas.
+There are also good amounts of potassium, sodium and selenium, particularly in organically grown pepitas, like these great tasting USDA organic ones I get.

 Magnesium Boost